Lusitaniae/kookaburra/README.md

 Due to its service discovery capabilities and good integration with k8s APIs, the Prometheus instance pretty much manages itself once some default config files are set in place.

 Any changes to the cluster is automatically picked up by Prometheus, and monitoring will reflect the changes in no time.
 Allowing a very dynamic container based infrastructure to be neatly integrated with a monitoring system.

+The instance is also managed and deployed from Kubernetes.